bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="griffinlinux.png" alt="Griffin Linux" width="70%"/>
 </div>

-# **Griffin has been working hard to make things better.
+# **I have been working hard to make things better for Griffin.
 Grix has been toned down as the AI for local first is an approach that used too many resources.
-So, it was curated with commands and is being worked on to run on a variety of distros, such as Ubuntu, Fedora, Arch, and more.
-Grix is being tested as we speak.**
+So, it was curated with commands and is being worked on to run on a variety of distros, such as Ubuntu, Fedora, Arch, and more, mutable and immutable.
+Grix will not be for every conceivable command, as it is for the most common reasons people don't stay on Linux.
+The Plug-in system will be added after the initial release is sent out and is stable.
+I want to make it, test it, and tweak it before I add more.
+I decided to stop production on the Griffin Dashboard.
+Why?
+Since Griffin will be using KDE, the system monitor does the same thing I wanted to achieve, a Task Manager look and feel.
+This is to not cause bloat on the system.**

 ## **Now, for the official stance on age restriction laws, and how Griffin will act going forward: [Read the official stance on age restriction laws here](https://tech-thrust.blogspot.com/2026/04/griffin-linux-and-stance-on-age.html)**